spcl/serverless-benchmarks/docs/platforms.md

 However, OpenWhisk has a very low code package size limit of only 48 megabytes.
 So, to circumvent this limit, we deploy functions using pre-built Docker images.

+> [!NOTE]
+> On Python and Node.js, we create a full Docker image and upload the main handler file only to OpenWhisk, as this is required for actions.
+This is not possible on Java, as we need to compile the code into JAR.
+To avoid extract build image, we build the function image, extract the function JAR, and upload it with the action.
+In future, if we want to create heavy JARs with complex dependencies, we might need to switch to full image deployment on Java as well.

 **Important**: OpenWhisk requires that all Docker images are available in the registry, even if they have been cached on a system serving OpenWhisk functions.